dCache/dcache-book2/config-info-provider.md

 -   The symbolic link `/opt/glite/etc/gip/plugin`, which points to `/opt/d-cache/jobs/infoDynamicSE-plugin-dcache`.

-The two files (`lcg-info-static-SE.ldif` and `lcg-info-static-dSE.ldif`) appear in the `/opt/lcg/var/gip/ldif` directory; however, it is possible to alter the location BDII will use.
-In BDII v4, the directory is controlled by the `static_dir` variable (see `/opt/glite/etc/gip/glite-info-generic.conf` or `/opt/lcg/etc/lcg-info-generic.conf`).
+The two files (**lcg-info-static-SE.ldif** and **lcg-info-static-dSE.ldif**) appear in the **/opt/lcg/var/gip/ldif** directory; however, it is possible to alter the location BDII will use.
+In BDII v4, the directory is controlled by the `static_dir` variable (see **/opt/glite/etc/gip/glite-info-generic.conf** or **/opt/lcg/etc/lcg-info-generic.conf**).
 For BDII v5, the `BDII_LDIF_DIR` variable (defined in `/opt/bdii/etc/bdii.conf`) controls this behaviour.

-You must delete the above three entries: `lcg-info-static-SE.ldif`, `lcg-info-static-dSE.ldif` and the `plugin` symbolic link.
+You must delete the above three entries: **lcg-info-static-SE.ldif**, **lcg-info-static-dSE.ldif** and the **plugin** symbolic link.

-The directory with the static LDIF, `/opt/lcg/var/gip/ldif` or `/opt/glite/etc/gip/ldif` by default, may contain other static LDIF entries that are relics of previous info-providers.
-These may have filenames like `static-file-SE.ldif`.
+The directory with the static LDIF, **/opt/lcg/var/gip/ldif** or **/opt/glite/etc/gip/ldif** by default, may contain other static LDIF entries that are relics of previous info-providers.
+These may have filenames like **static-file-SE.ldif**.

 Delete any static LDIF file that contain information about DCACHE.
 With the info-provider, all LDIF information comes from the info-provider; there should be no static LDIF files.
-Be careful not to delete any static LDIF files that come as part of BDII; for example, the `default.ldif` file, if present.
+Be careful not to delete any static LDIF files that come as part of BDII; for example, the **default.ldif**file, if present.

-Publishing DCACHE information
+PUBLISHING DCACHE INFORMATION
 =============================

 BDII obtains information by querying different sources.
 One such source of information is by running an info-provider command and taking the resulting LDIF output.
 To allow BDII to obtain DCACHE information, you must allow BDII to run the DCACHE info-provider.
-This is achieved by symbolically linking the `` script into the BDII plugins directory:
+This is achieved by symbolically linking the **dcache-info-provider ** script into the BDII plugins directory:

-    PROMPT-ROOT ln -s PATH-INFO-PROVIDER/INFO-PROVIDER
+    root] # ln -s /usr/sbin/dcache-info-provider
     /opt/glite/etc/gip/provider/

 If the BDII daemons are running, then you will see the information appear in BDII after a short delay; by default this is (at most) 60 seconds.